Trekking Equipment

 • Personal medication

-• Portable oxygen cylinder or canister (for high altitudes)
+• Portable oxygen cylinder or canister for high-altitude emergencies

-Some freelance guides prefer to carry small cooking gear, especially in remote areas or camping treks.
+Some guides prefer to carry cooking equipment, particularly in remote areas or on camping treks.

 • Lightweight stove (gas or multi-fuel)